-E-signed documents that can be verified and archived independently of the e-signature vendor provide an additional layer of security.
-Whether or not you maintain an account on the e-signature service in the future (or whether your vendor is even still in business), your documents are not affected since you, your customers and other stakeholders do not have to go online to access or verify the e-signed document.
+E-Signed documents that can be verified and archived independently of the e-signature vendor provide an additional layer of security.
+Whether or not you maintain an account with the e-signature service in the future, your documents are not affected since you, your customers, and other stakeholders do not have to go online to access or verify the e-signed document.

 What to look for:

-- Ability to verify document authenticity independently of the e-signature service (meaning you do not need to worry if a verification link back to a server will be valid years from now or if it will give you a "page not found" error message).
+- Ability to verify document authenticity independently of the e-signature service.
+Meaning, you do not need to worry if a verification link back to a server will be valid years from now or if it will give you a "page not found" 404 error message.

-- Ability to index, store and retrieve the e-signed document in the system of record of your choice - not in the service provider's cloud storage (allowing you to comply with your organization's long-term retention requirements).
+- Ability to index, store, and retrieve the e-signed document in the system of record of your choice, not in the service provider's cloud storage.
+This helps you to comply with your organization's long-term retention requirements.

 Document and Signature Security